 Why should I use dit da jow?

-This Dit Da Jow has been made with alcohol and has been aged for over 1 year and is used by myself, the students at Halesowen Wing Chun, the members of the Midlands Wing Chun Kuen and hundreds of people throughout the United Kingdom and Europe.
+This Dit Da Jow has been made with alcohol and has been aged for over 1 year and is used by myself, the students at Halesowen Wing Chun, the members of the Midlands Wing Chun Kuen and hundreds of people throughout the United Kingdom, Europe and the USA.